ruvnet/sparc/example/Specification/Specification.md

 - Justify the inclusion of each requirement.
 - Consider potential challenges and propose mitigation strategies.
 - Reflect on how each element contributes to the overall project goals.
+# Introduction
+This document outlines the specification for the project, detailing its purpose and importance in the project lifecycle.

+# Scope
+The project scope defines the boundaries, including what is included and excluded.

+# Purpose
+The project aims to achieve specific objectives and goals, explaining the rationale behind its undertaking.

+# Actors
+This section identifies and describes the primary users or systems interacting with the project, including relevant roles or personas.

+# Resources
+List of resources required for the project, including software, hardware, personnel, and other necessary components.

+# Constraints
+Description of any limitations or constraints, such as technical, legal, or budgetary considerations.

+# Structure and Format
+The document follows a consistent format with headings, subheadings, and bullet points, similar to the `/example/Completion` code base.

+# Consistency and Clarity
+The document uses clear and concise language, ensuring consistent terminology with the SPARC framework and the `/example/Completion` code base.

+# Review and Revise
+The document should be reviewed to ensure it accurately represents the initial specification and aligns with the SPARC framework.